Deep breathing in labour – natural and effective pain relief

 This style of quick breathing can also halt your body’s production of oxytocin, which is the hormone responsible for progressing labour.
 By taking a long slow breath at the beginning of each contraction your blood will be oxygenated, which helps provide pain-relieving oxygen to the muscles of the uterus.

-So, it’s breathing – it should be simple, right?
+It’s breathing – it should be simple, right?
 Well, for labour, you’re going to need great focus, so it pays to start practising in the weeks leading up to your EDD.

 Most of the techniques we detail below use some form of visualisation to accompany the breathing.
 Positive visualisation is a great way to achieve relaxation in labour, as having a mental image to focus on will help take your mind off the contractions themselves.
 If you have any questions or concerns about any of the techniques, you can always ask your midwife or doctor for assistance and further guidance.